saurabh-172/SystemRecTask/README.md

 # SystemRecTask
 # Task Name: Networks

-In this task we build a program in which we try to get the different IP's addresses from where our packet is sent through i.e. the addresses of different router's used in the
+In this task we build a program similar to traceroute. whenever you browse on internet clicking
-route to forward this packet to its destination.
+on some website link a **request** message is sent from your system to **server** which has whole
+database of that site and it sends those information as a **reply** to your request which the
+browser gets and renders it according to structure mentioned in the webpage code. the message
+traverse from many intermediate machines which are called **routers** which are responsible for
+routing the message packet path back to us. all these routers have a unique address called **IP
+address** i.e. **Internet Protocol address**. we are interested to find all the ip addresses of
+all these routers from which our request message packet traverse to reach the server.

 *It uses a similar logic which is used in tracert in windows and tracepath which is in linux.*